Marston Sicca Rural District: Abolition

 In February 1930 Warwickshire County Council made an application under the Local Government Act 1888 for an alteration of the county's boundary.
 The council sought to annex the entire Marston Sicca RD along with the parishes of Admington and Quinton in the neighbouring Campden Rural District.
-Following the coming into force of the Local Government Act 1929 later in the year, county councils gained the power to adjust boundaries by negotiation, subject to ministerial approval.
+With the coming into force of the Local Government Act 1929 later in the year, county councils gained the power to adjust boundaries by negotiation, subject to ministerial approval.
 Following a public inquiry in Cheltenham, the Minister for Health approved a scheme to transfer parishes between Gloucestershire, Warwickshire and Worcestershire in December 1930.
-The alterations required the promotion of a private parliamentary bill, which was approved by the House of Commons in February 1931, and came into force on 1 April 1931.
+The alterations required the promotion of a private parliamentary bill, which was approved by the House of Commons in February 1931.
+The Provisional Orders Confirmation (Gloucestershire Warwickshire and Worcestershire) Act, 1931 came into force on 1 April 1931.
 The six parishes were transferred to Warwickshire and to Stratford Rural District.